nystrom/wamlfx/README.md

 $argv = (array eqnnref)
 ...
 ```
-The compiler generate a suitable RTT hierarchy to enable appropriate casts for supporting [currying](#currying).
+The compiler generates canonical recursive type definitions so that `ref.cast` can target closure heap types directly when supporting [currying](#currying).
-For both type definitions and corresponding RTTs it is important that they are structural/canonical, in order for [separate compilation](#compilation-units) to work.
+Keeping these type definitions structural is important for [separate compilation](#compilation-units) to work.

 For example, the Waml function `f` in the following example,
 ```